 The first Alundra game is centered around Alundra, but he doesn't appear or gets mentioned in the sequel.

-The Legend of Zelda series can sometimes dabble into this trope, as there are a games where Zelda has little to no role in the story.
-However, she is still very much a central character to the series overall, especially due to Skyward Sword revealing that Zelda is actually the goddess Hylia reborn in human form.
-This explains Zelda's powers throughout the series and why nearly every evil character kidnaps her.
+The Legend of Zelda series can sometimes dabble into this trope, as there are games where Zelda has little to no role in the story.
+However, she is still very much a central character to the series overall, more so after The Reveal in Skyward Sword.

 Two Worlds: Before the game was even released, in fact.
 The website for the original game has an outdated synopsis that challenges you to choose which of the Two Worlds you will save.
 This has nothing to do with the released game or its sequel.